shaoyucherish/Project3/entertainment.md

     ## Resampling results:
     ##
     ##   RMSE      Rsquared    MAE
-    ##   8216.212  0.02687093  3104.457
+    ##   8218.052  0.02670598  3101.905
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-- Random Forest Model
+**Random Forest Model**

-Here, we have fitted a random forest model which is chosen using the cross validation method.
-The RMSE value for the model is as shown below.
+Next, we have fitted a random forest model which is an example of an ensemble based-tree model.
+Instead of traditional decision trees, a random forest tree will take a random subset of the predictors for each tree fit and calculate the average of results.
-The tuning parameter is given as number of columns in the training data divided by 3.

 ``` r
 set.seed(111)